Washington DC Zoom! Whitening

 Before deciding if this is the right option for a patient, a dentist must do a complete examination of the teeth and gums to make undoubtedly sure they are healthy enough to undergo the procedure.
 Also, lifestyle habits, together with oral hygiene, must be discussed to ensure the whitening will be useful.
 Many patients assume they are the right candidate for the procedure, but only a dentist can make this call.
 Children younger than 14 and women who are expecting or nursing a baby should not undergo Zoom!
 Whitening.

 Dentists often recommend this treatment when patients are undergoing other procedures, such as composite bonding or veneers.
 This helps to ensure the teeth are all the same color.
-Besides, many patients find they need to have the teeth whitened once their braces are removed.
+Besides, many patients find they need to have their teeth whitened once their braces are removed.
 The main thing to consider when determining if Zoom!
-Whitening is appropriate for a patient is their personal goals when it comes to their smiles and the current condition of their teeth.
+Whitening is appropriate for a patient’s their personal goals when it comes to their smiles and the current condition of their teeth.
 Furthermore, the dentist evaluates the ongoing dental work in the patient’s mouth, like existing crowns and veneers, and incorporates them into the treatment plan, as they won’t respond to whitening as natural teeth will.

 The Zoom!
 Whitening Procedure